 - Unofficial transcript(s) for all undergraduate and graduate coursework (uploaded)

 - Official college transcript(s) mailed to The Graduate School (see address below).
-Please note that official transcripts from students previous educational experience at UConn are not required.
+Please note that official transcripts for previous educational experiences at UConn are not required.

 - GPA (Successful candidates normally meet the recommended 3.0 or higher cumulative GPA)